-Communications with Other Organizations & Individuals
+Communication with Other Organizations & Individuals

-All communications relating to any Board action or policy to any individual or organization shall be made only by the Chair of the Board, his or her designee, or the Executive Officer.
+All communications relating to any Board action or policy to any individual or organization shall be made only by the President of the Board, their designee, or the Executive Officer.

-Any Board member who is contacted by any of the above should inform the Board Chair or Executive Officer of the contact immediately.
+Any Board Member who is contacted by any of the above should inform the Board President or Executive Officer of the contact immediately.